EuphoriaPatches/PatcherUpdateChecker/README.md

+# NOW ARCHIVED:
+## As of 1.7.5 the mod now used the Modrinth API and no longer the GitHub API for this feature

 # Euphoria Patcher - Version Update Repository

 This repository is used solely for the Euphoria Patcher mod to check for the latest version updates.
 It is not intended for direct use by end-users.